38 Florida Native Plants – Identification Guide (With Pictures)

 The trumpet creeper is a beautiful native flowering vine for Florida gardens that adds a vibrant splash of orange and red colors to a southern landscape.
 Ideal for regions north of Lake Okeechobee, this long-blooming orange-flowering vine quickly covers walls, fences, trellises or spreads over bare ground.
 In addition, its attractive flowers, foliage, and showy bean pods give the vine huge ornamental value.

 Trumpet creeper vines are easy to grow, drought tolerant, heat, and cold-resistant.
-The self-cling woody climber thrives in USDA zones 5 through 9, making it an ideal native Florida flower for the northern and central regions of the Sunshine State.
+The self-cling woody climber thrives in USDA zones 5 through 9, making it an ideal native Florida flower for the northern and central regions of Florida.

 Florida Native Plant Identification